Gary050613/CPSC-210-Project/README.md

 - TA: Assign a grade to a specific student's assignment
 - Student: View the list of assignments for a class
 - Student: Submit a file to a given assignment

+- Teacher: Save all new changes (All class + user states)
+- Teacher: Load from previously saved state